WordPress/wpcs-docs/wordpress-coding-standards/php.md

 $result = namespace \function_name(); // Notice the space between namespace and \function_name().
 ```

+Note that as of PHP 8.0, using whitespace or comments within the name will throw a parse error.

 ## Object-Oriented Programming

 ### Only One Object Structure (Class/Interface/Trait) per File